lhmzhou/beyond-lennon-walls/README.md

 Setting up a Lennon Wall or joining in a rally may be the most visible way to help the Hong Kong protests from abroad, but it isn't necessarily the best.
 Below are some other ideas on how to support the protest from afar.

-Last updated 23 December 2019.
+Last updated 26 May 2020.
 Based on anonymous submissions.
 Maintained by Jason Li and Lokman Tsui.

 ---